himmAllRight/himmAllRight-source/content/post/using-kid3.md

 <div class="caption">kid3 window</div>
 </center>

-As a [Fedora Plasma](https://spins.fedoraproject.org/kde/) use, I was happy to learn that kid3 appears to actually be made by the KDE team.
-It is an application that I think I had used before, but I didn't realize how easy it actually was to use.
-To use, you can just drag and drop the files into it, and then add/edit any of the data in the tags, and save.
-New tags can even be added if they don't exist.
+As a [Fedora Plasma](https://spins.fedoraproject.org/kde/) user, I was happy to learn that kid3 appears to be maintained directly by the KDE team.
+To use kid3, just drag and drop the files into it, add/edit any of the tag info, and save.
+New tags can also be added if they aren't listed.

-I started using kid3 on my Linux desktop, but one night wanted to work in the other room on my macBook, and thought that I would probably have to find a different tool to use on macOS.
-While searching for tools, I learned that kid3 actually has a macOS build!
+I started using kid3 on my Linux desktop, but one night wanted to work in the other room on my macBook.
+I sadly assumed I would have to find a different tool to use on macOS.
+However, while searching a new tool, I learned that kid3 has a macOS build!
 In fact, in addition to Linux, the KDE team has official kid3 builds for macOS, Windows, and Android!
-I love when a good tool is truly cross-platform.
+I love a good cross-platform tool.

 ## Efficiently Editing Album Tags